-The Revised Proposed Zoning (i.e., mapping the Project Site within the R-MF-SCH District) would allow the Applicant to develop an age-restricted (55+) residential community, without requiring text changes to the Zoning Code's DOB-20A District as contemplated by the DEIS Zoning.
+The Revised Proposed Zoning (i.e., mapping the Senior Housing Portion of the Site within the R-MF-SCH District and the Townhouse Portion of the Site within the R-MF-A District) would allow the Applicant to develop a partially age-restricted (55+) residential community, without requiring the extensive text changes to the Zoning Code's DOB-20A District as contemplated by the DEIS Zoning.4

-The Preferred Alternative will conform to the design considerations required in multifamily residence districts pursuant to §355-24G of the Town's Zoning Code (see Table 1-2).
+The Preferred Alternative will conform to the design considerations required in multifamily residence districts pursuant to §355-24G of the Town's Zoning Code (see Tables 1-2 and 1-2a).
+Each individual fee simple townhouse lot in the Townhouse Portion of the Site would also meet all applicable setback and other requirements for Attached dwellings in R-MF-A Residence Districts, per §355-21 of the Town's Zoning Code.

-Visual Privacy will be preserved for residents through new and existing landscaping throughout the Project Site and the landscaped buffer along King Street, as well as the preservation of existing trees, vegetation, and physical features of the Project Site (§355-24G(1)).
+Visual Privacy will be preserved for residents through new and existing landscaping throughout the Project Site and the landscaped buffer along King Street, as well as the preservation of existing trees, vegetation, and physical features of the Project Site (\$355-24G(1)).

-Audio privacy will be maintained through the use of solid party walls to limit sound transmission between adjoining dwelling units (§355-24G(2)).
+Audio privacy will be maintained through the use of solid party walls to limit sound transmission between adjoining dwelling units (\$355-24G(2)).